deep110/FlashDict/README.md

 # FlashDict
-Sometimes, do you feel too lazy to search for a difficult word's meaning you encounter while reading a article on web.
-Then this extension can really solve your problem.
-It can get the meanings of the selected word instantly without opening the new tab and searching it manually.
+Sometimes, do you feel too lazy to search for a difficult word's meaning you encounter while reading an article on web, then this extension can really solve your problem.
+You can get the meanings of the selected word instantly without opening the new tab and searching it manually.

 ## Preview
 ![preview](/static/02.png?raw=true)